heremaps/here-data-sdk-cpp/README.md

 ## SDK Usage

-To learn how to use the HERE OLP SDK for C++, see the [Getting Started Guide](https://github.com/heremaps/here-olp-sdk-cpp/blob/master/docs/GettingStartedGuide.md).
+To learn how to use the HERE OLP SDK for C++, see the <a href="https://github.com/heremaps/here-olp-sdk-cpp/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a>.

 ## Contribution

-For details, see the [HERE OLP SDK C++ Contributors Guide](https://github.com/heremaps/here-olp-sdk-cpp/blob/master/CONTRIBUTING.md).
+For details, see the <a href="https://github.com/heremaps/here-olp-sdk-cpp/blob/master/CONTRIBUTING.md" target="_blank">HERE OLP SDK C++ Contributors Guide</a>.

 ## LICENSE

 Copyright (C) 2019 HERE Europe B.V.

-For license details, see the [LICENSE](https://github.com/heremaps/here-olp-sdk-cpp/blob/master/LICENSE) file in the root of this project.
+For license details, see the <a href="https://github.com/heremaps/here-olp-sdk-cpp/blob/master/LICENSE" target="_blank">LICENSE</a> file in the root of this project.

 > **Note:** This project has Open Source Software dependencies that are downloaded and installed upon execution of the abovementioned installation commands.
-For further details, see the CMake configuration files included in the [external](https://github.com/heremaps/here-olp-sdk-cpp/tree/master/external) directory.
+For further details, see the CMake configuration files included in the <a href="https://github.com/heremaps/here-olp-sdk-cpp/tree/master/external" target="_blank">external</a> directory.